kcg295/AppSecAssignment3.1/README.md

 For this portion of the assignment, you should submit:

 1. All kubernetes yaml files modified to use secrets
-2. All changes necessary to the Web application (limited to views.py and settings.py as mentioned above) needed to use the passed secrets.
+2. All changes necessary to the Web application (limited to settings.py as mentioned above) needed to use the passed secrets.
 3. A file, called secrets.txt, which demonstrates how you added the secrets.
    This must include all commands used, etc.